techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-9-notes.md

 ```

 **Explanation:**
-You may pass the duck voluntarily — but only if you’re alive and currently holding it.
+- Players can attempt to pass the duck voluntarily *before* the fuse explodes.
+- Only living players holding the duck may pass it.
+- Encourages fast reactions and tactical decisions.

 ---